kelmore5/bitcoin-price-downloader/README.md

 you'd like the Google sheet to stay updated, use the createTrigger and deleteAllTriggers functions to add and remove said automation.

+This has been checked and was working on **May 3, 2018**, but I have no plans to maintain the project.

 ## Install

 The easiest way to utilize this project is to make a copy of the Google sheet using [this](https://docs.google.com/spreadsheets/d/1aGEiwC4Xu0AjfJZHydHrtq9XWuXme05gdUNUNnr5Wxw/edit?usp=sharing)